-A corporation may be held criminally liable for its actions in certain circumstances, when these deeds involve white collar crimes.
-The term was first used by the famous sociologist E. Sutherland in 1949, who defined them as “a crime committed by a person of respectability and high social status in the course of (their) occupation”.
+A corporation may be held criminally liable for its actions in certain circumstances when these deeds involve white collar crimes.
+The term was first used by the famous sociologist E. Sutherland in 1949, who defined it as “a crime committed by a person of respectability and high social status in the course of (his/her) occupation”.
 The white collar crime generally refers to a non-violent crime effectuated for monetary advantages.
 Our criminal lawyers in London can offer the accurate guidance and legal assistance for all types of white collar crimes in the U.K.

 Some of the most common white collar criminal offences in UK

 Some of the most common white collar crime offences involve:

 • data protection;

 Financial markets offences are regulated in the UK by the Financial Services and Markets Act whose main purpose is to decrease the number the financial crimes involving dishonesty, fraud, misuse of information, any sort of financial markets manipulation, misconduct and so on.
 One of the main offences, according to the above mentioned Act, is represented by financial markets activities undertaken without authorization, as well as issuing misleading statements or market abuse.
 The penalties for such crimes committed by companies can range from fines to withdrawal of authorization and suspension from effectuating specific regulated activities for a certain amount of time.